xid32/Survey4MusicAVQA/README.md

 # 🎼 Music Performance Audio-Visual Question Answering Requires Specialized Multimodal Designs

-Welcome to the companion repository for our position paper on Music Performance Audio-Visual Question Answering (Music AVQA).
-This repo curates the datasets, benchmark results, and seminal methods surveyed in the paper, and it will be continuously updated as the field evolves.
-Whether you are reproducing baselines, exploring bias-reduced or robustness-focused splits, or designing new music-specific architectures, you will find ready-to-use links, code pointers, and concise summaries here.
-We hope this living resource accelerates research on rich, densely layered audio-visual reasoning in musical contexts and sparks fresh ideas for multimodal music understanding.
+This repository accompanies our NeurIPS 2025 position paper on Music Performance Audio-Visual Question Answering (Music AVQA).
+It provides an overview of key datasets, task formulations, and representative models covered in the paper.
+In particular, it catalogs the evolution of MUSIC-AVQA benchmarks, summarizes common question types, and provides brief descriptions of representative papers.
+This resource is intended to support researchers interested in multimodal reasoning under the complex, continuous, and densely layered conditions of musical performance scenarios.

 ## Content